thkodin/pool-ball-tracking/README.md

 Project Members: Syed Zain Abbas, Taimoor Hasan Khan (maintainer), Yaseen Athar

-https://user-images.githubusercontent.com/94681976/226663837-897862a2-5f77-41ee-ba1a-beee7f420091.mp4

 We want to track the movement of pool balls in a pool game using a stitched view from at least two or more cameras.
 Such a system could be used to keep track of the game score, among other things.
 However, the main goal is to become familiar with coding the concepts learned over the course and the typical environment and modules we can use.

+https://user-images.githubusercontent.com/94681976/226663837-897862a2-5f77-41ee-ba1a-beee7f420091.mp4

+NOTE: You may notice the jittery videos - that is a result of the IP webcam read issue on OpenCV, which just does not sync well.
+This also causes the pool balls to disappear momentarily in the stitchec view, because one camera's buffer is ahead of the other one.
+This will need some more sophisticated frame reading and dropping in the existing framework, or it may just not be possible to fix as the issue does not happen on USB.
+See Task 1 for more details.

 # Task List
 The project was split into **SIX** tasks, of which **ONE** is optional.